Professional Education and Training — Overview

 June 15 August 1

-Please include the following information in your two-page Letter of Inquiry:
+Please include the following information in your three-page Letter of Inquiry:

 - Brief outline or description of the training project